khenderson96/RiGBy/README.md

 # RiGBy
-A customizable MQTT based lighting controller for addressable LED strips that supports multiple independent sections with respective modifiers.
+A customizable lighting controller for addressable LED strips that supports multiple independent sections with respective modifiers.
+RiGBy is controlled by a custom dashboard via MQTT, where section brightness, animation speec, etc. may be modified.

 Setup:
 1. Install and run MQTT broker